metosin/reitit/doc/ring/openapi.md

 the `"$ref": "#/components/schemas/Foo"` json-schema syntax.
 This is useful when you have multiple endpoints that use the same schema.
 It can also make OpenAPI-based code nicer for consumers of your API.
+These schemas are also rendered in their own section in Swagger UI.

 Reusable schema objects are generated for Malli `:ref`s and vars.
 The [openapi example](../../examples/openapi) showcases this.